Discover Types of Hats for Every Lifestyle

 Personalising Hats with Your Logo

 Customising hats is not a new concept.
 People have been embroidering on hats for centuries.
-Perhaps the most well-known is the wide variety of hats worn by religious figures and nurses.
-The symbols helped people to identify people in these professions when they were needed.
-If you were hurt on the battlefield, it was easy to find the nurse’s hat with the Red Cross on it to get treatment.
+Perhaps the most well-known is the wide variety of hats worn by religious figures and nurses, where symbols helped people identify those professions when they were needed.

 As technology advanced, manufacturers were able to mass-produce patches, which could then be added to hats for a more uniform appearance.
 This allowed hats to have more complex designs while still looking professional.